lavaeater/turbo-rocket-ultra/README.md

 The reason I think we need to do this with JBump is that box2d is a 2d physics engine, but we are running in a pseudo-3D mode, where one thing we could do is of course use Bullet3d and represent everything using that in 3d to get a y-axis point up from the ground, thus better simulating the world we are actually using.

 However, that's not what I want to do.
 I want it to be 2D and I think using JBump and just some simple algorithms for everything could work out.
-For instance, for th
+For instance, for throwing projectiles and gibs flying, we could simply calculate their entire flight path to start with and then just progress them along this curve, perhaps by either calculating the path as they (the entity) flies along it or by saving the frame-by-frame-positions and checking for collisions along the path.
+All other things for the play test are done, no work needed there.

 ## Monday the 6th of December
 So, I was thinking about maybe redoing the entire system of projection, all sprites, everything, to make the graphics look better.
 What was I, insane?